Why are friendships important? Research establishes that health and joy are correlated with quality friendships.

 This isn’t a high school popularity contest, and you don’t have to share the results of your list with anyone else.

-On Giving to Your Givers
+Better Friendships: Give to Your Givers

 The Pareto Principle – also known as the 80/20 rule – is named after an Italian economist Vilfredo Pareto who first observed that 20% of the pea pods in his garden contained 80% of the peas.